Rachid Housni: Club career

 Born in France, Moroccan national Housni played for a number of French clubs in his early career.
 His first club was Lormont, before joining Trélissac, where he spent 3 years, amassing 29 appearances and 4 goals.
 A spell at Stade Bordelais and a return to Lormont followed, before he secured a move to Moroccan side Chabab Rif Al Hoceima.

-On 12 January 2015, Housni was signed by Wydad Casablanca on a four and a half year long deal.
+On 12 January 2015, Housni was signed by Wydad Casablanca on a four-and-a-half-year deal.

 International career

 Housni made his international debut for Morocco on 22 October 2016; scoring in their 4-0 thrashing of Libya in the 2016 African Nations Championship qualification.